tidyverse/tidyverse.org/content/blog/fonts-in-r/index.md

 -   **systemfonts** and **textshaping**.
 These packages are developed by me to provide a soup-to-nuts solution to text rendering for graphics devices. [systemfonts](https://systemfonts.r-lib.org) provides access to fonts installed on the system along with font fallback mechanisms, registration of non-system fonts, reading of font files etc. [textshaping](https://github.com/r-lib/textshaping) builds on top of systemfonts and provides a fully modern engine for shaping text.
 The functionality is exposed both at the R level and at the C level, so that graphics devices can directly access to font lookup and shaping.

-We will fosus on systemfonts, because it's designed to give R a fully modern text rendering stack.
-That unfortunately is impossible to do without coordination with the graphics device, which means that to use all these features you need a supported graphics device.
+We will fosus on systemfonts, because it's designed to give R a modern text rendering stack.
+That's unfortunately impossible without coordination with the graphics device, which means that to use all these features you need a supported graphics device.
 There are currently two options:

 -   The [ragg](https://ragg.r-lib.org) package provides graphics devices for rendering raster graphics in a variety of formats (PNG, JPEG, TIFF) and uses systemfonts and textshaping extensively.
--   The [svglite](https://svglite.r-lib.org) package likewise provides a graphic device for rendering vector graphics to SVG using systemfonts and textshaping for text.
+-   The [svglite](https://svglite.r-lib.org) package provides a graphic device for rendering vector graphics to SVG using systemfonts and textshaping for text.

 You might notice there's currently a big hole in this workflow: PDFs.
 This is something we plan to work on in the future.